Non-subscribing Presbyterian Church of Ireland

-Whilst it continues, for historic reasons, friendly relations with the Unitarian and Free Christian General Assembly it does not share the latter's 'post-Christian' outlook and remains firmly part of the Christian family of faith.
-In common with most Protestant churches they affirm the two Biblical Sacraments of the Lord's Supper (Communion) and Baptism.
+Whilst it continues, for historic reasons, friendly relations with the Unitarian and Free Christian General Assembly, it does not share the latter's 'post-Christian' outlook and remains firmly part of the Christian family of faith.
+In common with most Protestant churches they affirm the two Biblical Sacraments of communion and baptism.
 Baptism is usually performed using the wording from Matthew 28, and this usage has increased in many places in recent years.

-The Non-Subscribing Presbyterian Church of Ireland is a founder of, and active within the Irish Council of Churches, and the European Liberal Protestant Network (ELPN).
+The Non-Subscribing Presbyterian Church of Ireland is a founder of, and active within, the Irish Council of Churches and the European Liberal Protestant Network (ELPN).
+The Church became part of the General Assembly of Unitarian and Free Christian Churches on its foundation in 1928, although it is now recognised under the terms of the 2010 Accord with the General Assembly as an independent and fully functioning denomination in its own right.

-Today, the denomination has thirty-four congregations (thirty-three churches) on the island of Ireland, divided into three Presbyteries, with a total of about four thousand members.
-The denomination currently has twenty five ministers on its roll with both women and men serving as ministers.
-The NSCPI is also a member of the International Association for Religious Freedom.
-It has also recorded year on year growth in recent years (source: General Synod Annual Reports).

 History

-The Church has its origins with those early 18th-century Presbyterian ministers who refused to subscribe at their ordination to the Westminster Confession, a standard Reformed (Calvinist) statement of faith; and who were placed, in 1725, in the Presbytery of Antrim.
+The Church has its origins with early 18th-century Presbyterian ministers who refused to subscribe at their ordination to the Westminster Confession, a standard Reformed (Calvinist) statement of faith; and who were placed, in 1725, in the Presbytery of Antrim.
 A similar disagreement led to the creation of the Remonstrant Synod of Ulster in 1830.
 In 1835 the two bodies together with the Synod of Munster formed the Association of Irish Non-subscribing Presbyterians.
 However, the foundation of the earliest of Irish Presbyterian congregations predates the formulation of the Westminster Confession, and the congregations of the Synod of Munster never subscribed to this.
 When the Presbytery of Antrim was formed, it received support from the Synod of Munster.
 As the eighteenth century progressed, the attitude to subscription within the Synod of Ulster became more relaxed.

-The Non-subscribing Presbyterian Church of Ireland (NSPCI) was consolidated in 1910 when the Presbytery of Antrim, the Remonstrant Synod of Ulster and those congregations that had formed the Free Congregational Union (a radical group made up of a few congregations who had left the Remonstrant Synod or the Presbytery of Antrim) for a few years, formed the General Synod.
+The Non-subscribing Presbyterian Church of Ireland (NSPCI) was consolidated in 1910 when the Presbytery of Antrim, the Remonstrant Synod of Ulster, and those congregations that had formed the Free Congregational Union (a radical group made up of a few congregations who had left the Remonstrant Synod or the Presbytery of Antrim) for a few years, formed the General Synod.
 By 1910 only three congregations of the original Synod of Munster remained in the south of Ireland.
 Although (like all the elements that came to form the General Synod in 1910) the Synod of Munster was and remained a member of the Association of Irish Non-subscribing Presbyterians, it did not formally join the General Synod until 1935.

 Statement of uniting principles

-The Non-subscribing Presbyterian Church of Ireland has a statement of uniting principles which are:
+The Non-subscribing Presbyterian Church of Ireland has a statement of uniting principles, which are:

-“We declare allegiance to the principle that:
+"We declare allegiance to the principle that: